Elijah-Ugoh/Parkinsons-Diseases-Genetics/7_T2D_PD.md

 # 3. Check how many T2D cases are there in patient registry and questionnaire dataset
 awk '$3==1 {print $1, $3}' General_diagnostic_info/PD_T2D_harmonized.txt | grep '^GB' | wc -l
 awk '$20==1 {print $1, $20}' covariates_with_T2D.txt | wc -l
-# 116 in the patient registry and 148 (32 more) in the questionnaire data
+# 116 in the patient registry and 148 in the questionnaire data

 # count the PD, T2D, PD + T2D, & healthy controls in the final data (new_covariates.txt)
 ```bash